-We cannot formally conclude the audit and issue an audit certificate for the Chief Constable of West Midlands Police for the year ended 31 March 2021 in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice until we have completed:
+We cannot formally conclude the audit and issue an audit certificate for the Chief Constable of West Midlands Police for the year ended 31 March 2022 in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice until we have completed:

-- our work on the Chief Constable's arrangements for securing economy, efficiency and effectiveness in its use of resources and issued our Auditor's Annual Report, - the work necessary to issue our Whole of Government Accounts (WGA) Component Assurance statement for the Chief Constable for the year ended 31 March 2021.
+- our work on the Chief Constable's arrangements for securing economy, efficiency and effectiveness in its use of resources and issued our Auditor's Annual Report, - the work necessary to issue our Whole of Government Accounts (WGA) Component Assurance statement for the Chief Constable of the year ended 31 March 2022.

-We are satisfied that this work does not have a material effect on the financial statements.
+We are satisfied that this work does not have a material effect on the financial statements for the year ended 31 March 2022.